 When only the best Chinese food will do, visit Made in China.
 Whether for lunch, á la carte or tasting, a meal in this hospitable Palma restaurant is a real treat for Chinese enthusiasts. […] Made in China Restaurant

-You’ll even find Asian fusion cuisine in the beautiful mountain village of Deià, where the cosy restaurant Nama – owned by Namali Schleberger (who is half Sri Lankan) – serves delicious Eastern cuisine, prepared by chef Bonnie (who owns Thairrific in Portals Nous).
+You’ll even find Asian fusion cuisine in the beautiful mountain village of Deià, where the cosy restaurant Nama – owned by Namali Schleberger (who is half Sri Lankan) – serves delicious Eastern cuisine, prepared by chef Bonnie.

 Namali Schleberger’s appealing restaurant in the heart of Deià serves delicious healthy food – including vegan dishes – full of Asian flavours. […] Eastern Asian flavours at Nama in Deià

-We hope you found this restaurant review of Sushi and other oriental cuisine on Mallorca useful and that you have many memorable meals as a result of our recommendations.
+We hope you have found this article about Sushi and other oriental cuisine on Mallorca useful and that you have many memorable meals as a result of our recommendations.

 Bon Profit as the locals say!!